nicholaswmin/heapstats/README.md

 ### Notes

 - [Don't use arrow functions][no-mocha-arrow] in Mochas `describe`/`it`,
   otherwise `this` will be rescoped.
-  Using arrow functions in Mocha is in fact discouraged in general.
 - Make sure you `await memstat.sample(() => functionUnderTest())`

 Heap size is the value of [v8.getHeapStatistics()][v8-heap-doc]